tlvanderzijden/Bayesian-Optimzation-Wind-Farm/README.md

 # Thesis Bayesian Optimzation Wind Farms
-This is the code belonging to the Bachelor Thesis: .
-[A data-driven approach for wind farm power maximisation using Bayesian Optimisation](A data-driven approach for wind farm power maximisation using Bayesian Optimisation.pdf)
+This is the code belonging to the Bachelor Thesis: . [test](Thesis-Bayesian-Optimzation-Wind-Farms/A data-driven approach for wind farm power maximisation.pdf)

 ## Research
 The objective of this research is to show that the power output of a scaled wind farm can be optimised, using a model